Advances in 4D Representation: Geometry, Motion, and Interaction

 Furthermore, this survey addresses the growing importance of motion analysis in 4D representation by dedicating significant attention to temporal dynamics, motion types, and their representational requirements.
 We examine how different motion characteristics, from rigid articulations to non-linear deformations to topological changes, interact with representational choices and impose constraints on method design.
 This motion-centric analysis is complemented by comprehensive coverage of datasets, evaluation metrics, and benchmarking protocols that have emerged to support systematic comparison of 4D methods across different representations.

-Our survey is organized as follows. \Cref{sec: geometry} presents our core representational analysis, examining unstructured representations (mesh, point clouds, NeRFs and 3DGS) and structured representations (template, primitives, and graphs), respectively. \Cref{sec: motion} focuses on motion and temporal dynamics, analyzing how different motion types interact with representational choices. \Cref{sec:interac} covers representation choices in modeling multiple entities that interact with each other. \Cref{sec: dataset} surveys datasets, evaluation metrics, and benchmarking frameworks that enable systematic comparison across representations.
-Finally, \Cref{sec: Conclusion} provides an overall analysis across representations and discusses emerging trends, persistent challenges, and future research directions in 4D representation.
+Our survey is organized as follows. \Cref{sec: geometry} presents our core representational analysis, examining unstructured representations (mesh, point clouds, NeRFs and 3DGS) and structured representations (template, parts, and graphs). \Cref{sec: motion} focuses on motion and temporal dynamics, analyzing how different motion types interact with representational choices. \Cref{sec:interac} covers representation choices in modeling multiple entities that interact with each other. \Cref{sec: dataset} surveys datasets, evaluation metrics, and benchmarking frameworks that enable systematic comparison across representations. \Cref{sec: training paradigm} provides an overview on training paradigms.
+Finally, \Cref{sec:rep_tradeoff,sec: Conclusion} provide an overall analysis across representations and discuss emerging trends, persistent challenges, and future research directions in 4D representation.
 The overall taxonomy of our survey is shown in \Cref{fig:taxonomy}.